PizzaboiBestLegit/Pizza-Client/README.md

-discord.gg/qol to get all changelogs.
+discord.gg/qol to see all changelogs.